the-game-bureau/WordFleet/src/html/rules.md

 ### Deploy Your Fleet

-Your **Defense Grid** is 10×10 (A–J horizontally, 1–10 vertically) located at the bottom of your Battle Tracker.
-Place your 5 Word-Ships (listed above the grid on the right) by writing one letter per coordinate.
+Your **Defense Grid** is 10×10 (A–J horizontally, 1–10 vertically) located at the **bottom** of your Battle Tracker.
+Place your 5 Word Ships (listed above the grid on the right) by writing one letter per coordinate.
 Ships must be real English words placed horizontally or vertically.
 Ships cannot overlap but may touch.
 No proper nouns, abbreviations, or words requiring punctuation.
 Keep your grid hidden.

 - **KETCH:** 5-letter word (example: STORM)
 - **SHIP:** 4-letter word (example: WAVE)